Single-turbine scale quantification of wake turbulence

 Follow this link to apply for CDT projects at Loughborough University: https://www.lboro.ac.uk/study/postgraduate/apply/research-applications/

-Under programme name, select ‘Business School’.
-Both Full-time and Part-time modes of study are available.
-Please quote the advertised reference number in your application: Aura25-CK
+Under programme name, select ‘Civil Engineering Offshore Wind Energy Sustainability and Resilience’.
+Both Full-time and Part-time modes of study are available (part-time study is only available to Home students due to visa restrictions).
+Please quote the advertised reference number in your application: this is Aura26-CK for “Single-turbine scale quantification of wake turbulence”.

 With your application, you need to upload copies of the following supporting evidence: